 - External hardware devices such as security APIs that allow for flexible key management, including key revocation, and their integration in security protocols.
-The security fiasco of the PKCS#11 standard [45], [50] witnesses the need for new protocols in this area. - Election systems that provide strong security guarantees.
-We already work (in collaboration with the Caramba team) on a prototype implementation of an e-voting system, Belenios (http://belenios.gforge.inria.fr). - Mechanisms for publishing personal information (e.g. on social networks) in a controlled way.
+The security fiasco of the PKCS#11 standard [48], [53] witnesses the need for new protocols in this area. - Election systems that provide strong security guarantees.
+We have been working (in collaboration with the Caramba team) on a prototype implementation of an e-voting system, Belenios (http:// belenios.gforge.inria.fr). - Mechanisms for publishing personal information (e.g. on social networks) in a controlled way.